EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Other: Altered single/double opt-in strings inside shortcode_form.php ([reference thread](https://wordpress.org/support/topic/code-mangling-on-script-use-in-messageserror-handling))
 * Other: Removed 'Interest Group Label' option, as users can now update the name from within the plugin

-= Easy MailChimp Forms 5.1.1 - November 5, 2014 =
+= 5.1.1 - November 5, 2014 =
 Fix: repair 'Opt In' default list drop down on options page
 Fix: repair errors being thrown when a commenter is added to a list

-= Easy MailChimp Forms 5.1.0.1 - November 4, 2014 =
+= 5.1.0.1 - November 4, 2014 =

-Removed the update MailChimp profile info link, some users brought up security concerns.
+Removed the update profile info link, some users brought up security concerns.
 Fixed missing argument when using table display formatting.

-= Easy MailChimp Forms 5.1 - November 3, 2014 =
+= 5.1 - November 3, 2014 =

 We have added brand new functionality, allowing users to easily customize forms on the fly, through a familiar UI as well as a templating framework to allow users to design and implement their own custom forms.
 A minor security bug was patched in this release as well.
-We fixed an issue with the MailChimp API key check running on each page load, and added a few new filters to allow users to alter text.
+We fixed an issue with the API key check running on each page load, and added a few new filters to allow users to alter text.

-= Easy MailChimp Forms 5.0.9 - October 3rd, 2014 =
+= 5.0.9 - October 3rd, 2014 =

 **Fixes**

-* Added autocomplete="false" to MailChimp API input field
+* Added autocomplete="false" to API input field
 * Added event listener to form submission (forms can now be placed in modals/slideout menus)

-= Easy MailChimp Forms 5.0.8 - September 23, 2014 =
+= 5.0.8 - September 23, 2014 =

 **Fixes**

 * Band-aid fix for the -1 response returned from ajax.php

-= Easy MailChimp Forms 5.0.7 - September 19, 2014 =
+= 5.0.7 - September 19, 2014 =

 **Fixes**

 * Security Vulnerability patched - props @g0blinResearch for privately disclosing the issue

-= Easy MailChimp Forms 5.0.6 - August 22, 2014 =
+= 5.0.6 - August 22, 2014 =

 **Fixes**

 * fix bug with nonce security check when using table 'Preferred Form Layout' setting

-= Easy MailChimp Forms 5.0.5 - August 21, 2014 =
+= 5.0.5 - August 21, 2014 =

 **Fixes**